 - Marketing fees

-We already introduced one of the problems of using ROI to determine your profitability: Different people have different ways of calculating it that can lead to subtly different results.
+As previously noted, the different ways of calculating ROI can lead to subtly different results.
 ROI is a financial metric that only considers the returns generated by the investment relative to the investment cost.
 It does not take into account non-financial factors that impact the value of the investment, such as market trends, location and the quality of the property.
-A second, related drawback is that individuals can sometimes define commonly understood concepts such as “profit” in multiple ways, making specific ROI results less than reliable if you don’t know the specific method by which they were determined.
+A second, related drawback is that individuals can define commonly understood concepts such as “profit” in multiple ways, making specific ROI results less than reliable if you don’t know the specific method by which they were determined.

-A third issue with ROI lies in the fact that it completely ignores the impact of time.
+A third issue with ROI is that it completely ignores the impact of time.
 ROI measures the return generated by the investment in a given period, but it does not consider the time value of money.
 For example, an investment that garnered a 50% return over a six-month period looks identical on paper to one that realized a 50% return over, say, 10 years.
 But the elapsed period is anything but insignificant when choosing between different investments!
 Similarly, ROI measures the returns the investment generated based on the current market conditions and performance.
 It does not account for future changes in the market or investment performance that may impact the investment’s value.
 ROI can also be affected by short-term fluctuations in the market or investment performance, which may not be representative of the long-term potential of the investment.

-Finally, other metrics may be more applicable to your specific situation.
-Some of these may include:
+Other metrics may be more applicable to your specific situation, including:

 The Importance of ROI for Real Estate

-None of those difficulties, though, negate the importance of using ROI in real estate contexts.
+The drawbacks identified here do not negate the importance of using ROI in real estate contexts.
 Because a carefully determined ROI can easily conform to accounting measures, how to calculate rental income for taxes becomes just a part of calculating ROI.
-Also, because ROI is relatively easy to understand and to calculate, it’s more or less a standard measure in the industry.
+Also, because ROI is relatively easy to understand and calculate, it’s more or less a standard industry measure.
 Are you wondering what is a good yield on a rental property?
-The answer you get will most likely be a ROI calculation.
+The answer you get will most likely be an ROI calculation.
 What about the average returns a rental property will produce?
 Again, expect to receive a ROI.
-In fact, in order to participate in real estate investment, this is one metric you absolutely have to know.
+In order to participate in real estate investment, this is one metric you absolutely have to know.

 What Type of Real Estate Investment Has the Highest ROI?

-As we’ve already discussed in a section above, the average real estate return on investment lands somewhere around 10%.
-Average returns rental property may tick higher or lower, as may investments in commercial sites and single-family homes.
+As discussed in a previous section, the average real estate investment return is around 10%.
+Average rental property returns may tick higher or lower, as may investments in commercial sites and single-family homes.
 So while commercial properties may generally offer higher returns, you can’t exactly say that they have the “highest” ROI.
-In fact, the real estate investment with the highest ROI is always going to be that special deal that you somehow managed to discover, that bolt-out-of-the-blue opportunity that doesn’t just show up every day — and it could be anything.
+The real estate investment with the highest ROI is likely that special deal that you happened upon and which may be a once-in-a-lifetime opportunity — and it could be anything.